 In what was almost mandatory practice for magicians, Hennicke also declared that he had performed by command for the Empress Eugenie, the Prince of Wales, the Prince of Prussia, the Governor of Hong Kong, &c, &c.
 Such extravagant claims are frequently seen in magicians’ advertising, based on the assumption that few people would have the means or inclination to check the facts.
-However in Hennicke’s case, support for these claims is lent by the Brisbane Courier of March 21, 1866 which reveals some interesting facts of Hennicke’s earlier life:-
+However in Hennicke’s case, at least some anecdotal support for these claims is lent by the Brisbane Courier of March 21, 1866 which reveals some interesting facts of Hennicke’s earlier life:-

 “This evening the masonic fraternity intend patronising Professor Hennicke ... as a benefit to their visiting brother.
 In reference to performances given by this wizard, we find that he appeared before H.R.H. the Prince of Wales and the Prince of Prussia at General Pennefather's quarters at Aldershot; and previous to leaving China, Mr. Hennicke gave a special entertainment before his Excellency Sir W.Robinson (1) , the Governor of Hong Kong, in the Masonic Temple; also at Jersey, brethren of the mystic tie tendered him a benefit, and appeared in full masonic costume.
 In Russia, shortly after the Crimean war (in which Mr. Hennicke received three wounds), he performed before the English, French, and Russian Generals.”